-How will I know if my stimulus payment is intercepted?
+How will I know if my stimulus payment was intercepted?

-If I owe child support, will my federal stimulus rebate payment be intercepted and applied to my child support arrears?
+If I owe child support, was my federal stimulus rebate payment intercepted and applied to my child support arrears?

 FAQs FOR PARENTS RECEIVING SUPPORT

 I’m the custodial party.
-Will I receive the noncustodial parent’s full federal stimulus payment?
+Will I receive the noncustodial parent’s federal stimulus payment?

-When will I get the noncustodial parent’s federal stimulus payment?
+When will I get the noncustodial parent’s first round of federal stimulus payment?

-If the noncustodial parent filed an individual return, the payment will disburse immediately, similar to regular child support payments.
+It depends.
+If the noncustodial parent filed an individual return, the payment disbursed immediately, similar to regular child support payments.

 If the noncustodial parent is married and filed a joint return, payments are typically held for up to six months to allow the spouse to claim his or her share of a federal tax offset as an injured spouse.
 The IRS recently announced that a spouse will automatically receive his or her share of the stimulus payment.
 This will requrie reductions to the amount of many stimulus payments that have already been offset for child support.
 In order to minimize the negative impact on custodial parents who might otherwise be required to repay a portion of this payment, the federal government has authorized child support programs to hold stimulus payments longer to allow for the adjustment to be processed.

-If the noncustodial parent has a case in another state, it is possible the other state could receive the federal stimulus payment instead of Arkansas.
+If the noncustodial parent has a case in another state, it is possible the other state could have received the federal stimulus payment instead of Arkansas.

 There was a case open with OCSE but it's closed because I didn't want OCSE to take action to collect child support.
-Why did OCSE intercept the noncustodial parent's stimulus payment?
+Why did OCSE intercept the noncustodial parent's first round of stimulus payment?

 If you received TEA benefits in the past and child support from that time period was still owed when you requested to close your case, the debt remains owed to the state and is called "un-reimbursed cash assistance" or "assigned arrears."
 You were notified of the amount of un-reimbursed cash assistance when your case closed for enforcement.
 In such cases, the debt continues to be collectible through the Federal Tax Offset Program until it has been paid.
 Any collection received as an IRS Tax Offset will pay what is owed to the state of Arkansas.
 Once the debt to the state is paid, any remaining amount will be refunded to the noncustodial parent.